Irishdesign/RAG_LLM_gh/README.md

+# Run Your Own Private RAG LLM
-# RAG_LLM: Local Document Q&A and Chat with Historical Peopel
+#### Local Document Q&A and Chat with Historical People

 > This project was developed by the author with the assistance of GitHub Copilot and ChatGPT, completed in about 3 days.
 If there are any shortcomings or imperfections, your understanding and feedback are appreciated.